moranski7/Linux-Keylogger/README.md

 # Linux-KeyLogger
-* Use for educational purpose only.
-* An API keylogger that polls the keyboard handler for events and records them.
+Use for educational purpose only.
+This program is an API keylogger that polls the keyboard handler for events and records them.
+API keyloggers directly eavesdrop between the signals sent from each keypress to the program.
+Polling means that the program frequently and repetitively checks the API for user input rather than waiting for.
+As a result may show duplicate keypresses or even miss key presses.

+## Requirements
+* Ubuntu 22.04
+* c++
+* g++ 11.3.0 compiler
+* sudo

+## Libraries Used
+* iostream
+* fstream
+* vector
+* regex
+* linux/input.h
+* fcntl.h
+* unistd.h
+* termios.h
+* errno.h

+## To Compile
+Open a console and move to the directory where the project is located.
+Type in **make** to compile the program.
+This should produce the binary **keylogger**.

+## TO Run
+* ./keylogger
+* ./keylogger -h **or** ./keylogger --help
+* ./keylogger -v
+* make run
+* make verbose

 ## Background Information
 * The location of character drivers in userspace appears in the /dev/input.